Execute your clinical research project with greater Clarity, Efficiency & Accuracy!

 - I have already collected my data - is it too late to consult a statistician?

-As statistics is a particularly specialised and technical field, academic supervisors will often recommend that honours and doctoral research students consult an expert when it comes to their statistical analysis.
-Similarly, clinicians and specialists in other areas will often save time and enhance the accuracy of their research when the advice of a biostatistician is sought and implemented.
-This is ever more important in a clinical context where uniform, high quality data is not always in abundance.
+Biostatistical advice is highly beneficial in a clinical research context.
+As statistics is a particularly specialised and technical field, clinicians and specialists in other fields will often save time and enhance the accuracy of their research when the advice of a biostatistician is sought.
+This is ever more important in a public health and clinical context where uniform, high quality data is not always in abundance.
 A good statistician will be able to pick up on finer details pertaining to a statistical analysis, that may be overlooked by scientists and researchers specialising in other disciplines.
 Recent research shows that over the past 12 years data, including clinical data, has become increasingly complex and the methods available to best address today's research questions have increased in both precision and sophistication.
 It is therefore crucial to consult a biostatistician with the most up to date analytical techniques for your clinical niche.See our blog post on this topic.

-Statistical consulting can be beneficial at almost any stage of the research project.
-If data has already been collected, ready for analysis, the statistician will test statistical assumptions of the data in order to determine the most appropriate statistical methods to apply for this particular data and the hypotheses being tested (if any).
+While earlier is often better, statistical consulting can be beneficial at almost any stage of the research project.
+If data has already been collected, ready for analysis, the statistician will test statistical assumptions of the data to determine the most appropriate statistical methods to apply for this particular data and the hypotheses being tested (if any).
 The appropriateness of an analysis is influenced by various factors and often needs to be examined under a careful eye.